-The Terminal Area Forecast (TAF) Methodology utilized the FAA's TAF to predict enplanement activity.
 The TAF is the FAA's official forecast of aviation activity for airports in the National Plan of Integrated Airport Systems (NPIAS).
-The TAF is prepared annually to meet the FAA's planning and budgetary needs.
-As such, the TAF is updated and published by the FAA every year.
-TAF data was collected for each IASP airport for 2019 to 2039.
-The results of the TAF Methodology enplanement forecasts are presented in comparison with the other enplanement forecast methodologies in Figure 7.9 and Table 7.5.
+The TAF is prepared and published annually to meet the FAA's planning and budgetary needs.
+The TAF uses various approaches to forecast commercial service operations depending on the number of passenger enplanements.
+The following details the forecast methodology used by the FAA to develop the TAF.
+Terminal Area Forecast data was collected for each airport for 2019 to 2039 from the TAF published in 2019.